guettli/questions-to-a-django-developer/README.md

 What do you do next: Reload the browser or run tests?

 # Is all your code in Python3, or do you still have Python2 code?

+# How to you avoid bloat in models.py

+I have seen models.py files which grew and grew.
+The file (or files) contained only few declarative DB-fields, and a lot of helper methods and properties.

+How do you keep models.py file clean?